gkw0010/gkw0010.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 Our work "PDZSeg: Adapting the Foundation Model for Dissection Zone Segmentation with Visual Prompts in Robot-assisted Endoscopic Submucosal Dissection" is accepted by [**IPCAI 2025**](https://sites.google.com/view/ipcai2025)!
+- *2025.01*: &nbsp;🎉🎉 Our work "ETSM: Automating Dissection Trajectory Suggestion and Confidence Map-Based Safety Margin Prediction for Robot-assisted Endoscopic Submucosal Dissection" is accepted by [**ICRA 2025**](https://2025.ieee-icra.org/)!
 - *2025.01*: &nbsp;🎉🎉 One paper TSUBF-Net is published by [**Neural Computing and Applications**](https://link.springer.com/article/10.1007/s00521-024-10824-9) (IF: 4.8).
 - *2024.08*: &nbsp;🎉🎉 One paper Surgical-VQLA++ is published by [**Information Fusion**](https://www.sciencedirect.com/science/article/pii/S1566253524003804) (IF: 14.7).
 - *2024.05*: &nbsp;🎉🎉 Our poster on surgical instrument tracking receives the Best Poster Award in [**ICRA 2024 C4SR+ Workshop**](https://sites.google.com/view/icra24-c4sr)!
 - *2024.03*: &nbsp;🎉🎉 I receive the offer from CUHK Graduate School for CUHK-HUAWEI Joint PhD Program!
-- *2024.02*: &nbsp;🎉🎉 Our work "EndoOOD: Uncertainty-aware Out-of-distribution Detection in Capsule Endoscopy Diagnosis" is accepted by [**ISBI 2024**](https://biomedicalimaging.org/2024/)!
-- *2024.01*: &nbsp;🎉🎉 Our work "OSSAR: Towards Open-Set Surgical Activity Recognition in Robot-assisted Surgery" is accepted by [**ICRA 2024**](https://2024.ieee-icra.org/)!
-- *2024.01*: &nbsp;🎉🎉 Our work "Mask focal loss: a unifying framework for dense crowd counting with canonical object detection networks" has been published on [**Multimedia Tools and Applications**](https://link.springer.com/journal/11042)!

 <span class='anchor' id='publications'></span>